jbonadiman/dotfiles/README.md

 - [] Set the shell **only if another shell is setted up.
 - [] Install rust only if it isn't installed.
 - [] Set locale only if not previously set.
+- [] Install bat-extras manually.
+I also need to install shfmt so that bat-extras can be minified.